bmeaut/ahk-github-automation/README.md

 The application requires the following configurations specified as **environment variables**.

-`AHK_GITHUB_APP_ID` and `AHK_GITHUB_APP_PRIVATE_KEY`: (**mandatory**) the ID and the private key of the GitHub App (both available in GitHub App management page).
+`AHK_GitHubAppId` and `AHK_GitHubAppPrivateKey`: (**mandatory**) the ID and the private key of the GitHub App (both available in GitHub App management page).

 > All GitHub interactions from the application will be performed in the name of this GitHub App.

-`AHK_GITHUB_SECRET`: (**mandatory**) the secret that is configured in the GitHub App.
+`AHK_GitHubWebhookSecret`: (**mandatory**) the secret that is configured in the GitHub App.
 The secret is mandatory; unsecured webhook calls are rejected by the application.

-`AHK_GITHUB_REPOSITORY_PREFIXES`: (optional) a semicolon separated list of repository prefixes that are to be monitored.
+`AHK_Repositories`: (optional) a semicolon separated list of repository prefixes that are to be monitored.
 When a GitHub Classroom assignment is set up, a repository naming prefix is specified.
 Each student assignment repository name will start with the specified prefix.
 Since an organization may hold a wide variety of repositories, this configuration enables filtering for repositories of interest.
-An example value is `hw1-2020;labwork-aspnetcore-3`.
+The prefix may also contain the name of the organization as `organization/reponame`.
+An example value is `myorg/hw1-2020;otherorg/labwork-aspnetcore`.
 If not specified, all repositories are monitored by the application.

 ## Rules enforced by the application